DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

-Asymmetrical pigmented follicular openings (APFOs) are curved or crescent-shaped areas of pigment partially surrounding the adnexal openings of the face.
+Asymmetrical pigmented follicular openings are curved or crescent-shaped areas of pigment partially surrounding the adnexal openings of the face.

 Asymmetrical pigmented follicular openings are seen through the dermatoscope as pigmented crescents at the periphery of a follicle.
 They can be the same colour as the surrounding pigment as in a solar lentigo, or heavily pigmented, often with a greyish hue as seen in lentigo maligna melanoma [1].